It's a good idea to create your page, enter all the mandatory information and save it before you start entering body content and cards and links.

 Optional fields (Landing page)

-These are not mandatory - you'll be able to save and publish the page without filling them in - but you should fill in most of them!
+These are not mandatory - you'll be able to save and publish the page without filling them in.

 Introduction: Add your first sentence or two of body content into the Introduction text field.
 This will display in larger type just under the page heading.

 Ticking this box displays the site section navigation visible on the right side of the screen.

 Add the name of your site section in the title field (for example, Commemorating Veterans) as this will display at the top of the menu and helps users orientate themselves in the website.

 Related links and What's next

 Make sure these are unticked if you have no content in them or a heading will be displayed on the page.